 When to Upgrade

 Let’s take this same business and look at it 10 years into the future.

 The owner has now grown the business to where it has expanded its products to include all things related to biking.
 The business now sells not only bikes and parts but has expanded to include biking apparel, accessories, tools, water bottles, and helmets.
-Besides expanding products, the business has also began taking orders online.
-Since expanding its range of products and venturing into eCommerce, the business owner finds that the inventory management system that he has be using for years is no longer able to cater to the needs of his business.
+Besides expanding products, the business has also begun taking orders online.
+Since expanding its range of products and venturing into eCommerce, the business owner finds that the inventory management system that he has been using for years is no longer able to cater to the needs of his business.

-At this stage of growth a warehouse management system is more desirable.
-The business owner is now using multiple warehouses, and has multiple online marketplaces.
+At this stage of growth, a warehouse management system is more desirable.
+The business owner is now using multiple warehouses and has multiple online marketplaces.
 The need for more functionality demands a more functional solution, and warehouse management software is that solution.
 This software allows the owner to monitor shipping, online sales, channel management, and provides accurate data reports.